GrokCV/website/content/authors/ChunyangYuan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Master Student
+  - PhD Student
 ---

-Chunyang Yuan (袁春阳) received the B.S degree in Energy and Power Engineering from Henan Polytechnic University, Henan, China, in 2021.
-He is currently pursuing a master's degree in Computer Science and Technology at Nanjing University of Posts and Telecommunications, Nanjing, China.
-His research interests include image super-resolution, SAR image processing, and computer vision.
+Chunyang Yuan (袁春阳) received the B.S. degree in Energy and Power Engineering from Henan Polytechnic University, Henan, China, in 2021, and the M.Eng. degree in Computer Science and Technology from Nanjing University of Posts and Telecommunications, Nanjing, China, in 2025.
+He is currently pursuing a Ph.D. degree in Computer Science and Technology at Nanjing University of Science and Technology, Nanjing, China.
+His research interests include infrared small target detection, SAR image classification, and image super-resolution.
 {style="text-align: justify;"}